dressupgeekout/mruby-book/chap/colophon.md

 <a name="about-the-author"></a>
 ## About the Author

-Christian Koch is a longtime Rubyist.
+Charlotte Koch is a longtime Rubyist.

 ## About this E-book